What is TC40 & SAFE Data?

 2. Banks are required to report SAFE and TC40 data for all cases of fraud, but filing a chargeback is optional.

-When an issuing bank submits SAFE or TC40 data, it is simply noting that fraud was reported.
+When a card issuing bank submits SAFE or TC40 data, it is simply noting that fraud was reported.
 When the bank files a chargeback, it is initiating a process to reverse the transaction in question.

 All fraud-related chargebacks should be be found on the SAFE or TC40 report.
-However, not all SAFE and TC40 data has corresponding chargebacks.
+However, not all SAFE and TC40 reports have corresponding chargebacks.

 Why?

-The process of filing a chargeback can be time consuming and expensive.
+The chargeback process is time consuming and expensive.
 If the expenses associated with filing a chargeback are more than the amount of the disputed transaction, it is usually more cost-effective to skip the process altogether.
 The bank will simply reimburse the cardholder directly rather than collect the funds from the merchant.

 TC40 data collected from 88 merchants and analyzed by Midigator® helps explain this.